rubyforgood/casa/doc/CONTRIBUTING.md

-## Contributing
+# Contributing
+WIP Under construction sorry for the temporary incoherence.

 We ♥ contributors!
 By participating in this project, you agree to abide by the Ruby for Good [code of conduct].

 If you have any questions about an issue, comment on the issue, open a new issue or ask in [the RubyForGood slack](https://rubyforgood.herokuapp.com/).
 CASA has a `#casa` channel in the Slack.
 Our channel in slack also contains a zoom link for office hours every day office hours are held.

-If you don't have any questions, the issue is clear, and no one has commented saying they are working on the isssue, you can work on it!
-If you are so inclined, you can open a draft PR as you continue to work on it.
+## Contributing Procedure
+All work is organized by issues.

 You won't be yelled at for giving your best effort.
 The worst that can happen is that you'll be politely asked to change something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

-Here are the basic steps to submit a pull request.
+### Pull Requests
+If you are so inclined, you can open a draft PR as you continue to work on it.

 1. Claim an issue on [our issue tracker][issues] by commenting on the issue saying you are working on it.
 If the issue doesn't exist yet, open it.
 Please only claim one at a time.